JCMexplains/writing-for-success-2023/textbook.md

 - Closing with a final emphatic statement provides closure for your readers and makes your essay more memorable.

-## 9.5 Writing Essays: End-of-Chapter Exercises
+## 9.5 Writing Essays: End-of-chapter Exercises

 Exercises